unclead/yii2-multiple-input/README.md

 **enableError** *boolean*: whether to render inline error for the input.
 Default to `false`

 **errorOptions** *array*: the HTMl attributes for the error tag

+**attributeOptions** *array*: client-side attribute options of the column.
+You can use it to configure a column in specific way, e.g. you can enable client validation for particular column meanwhile other columns will be validated via ajax validation

 ### Input types